-Recorded at the Vortex Jazz Club in Dalston, London, in December 2011, the night before the concert documented on Shores and Ditches (also reviewed here), Overground to the Vortex (Not Two) documents Carrier and Lambert in a very different space, with very different guests.
+Recorded at Dalston’s Vortex Jazz Club in December 2011, the night before the concert documented on Shores and Ditches, Overground to the Vortex (Not Two) documents Carrier and Lambert in a very different space, with very different guests.
 The Vortex occupies a small, oblong box of a room with a compact acoustic.
 Steve Beresford, who plays the house grand piano only on the second half of the set, is a seasoned improvisor, but also a wildcard performer with a mischievous sense of subversion.
 Double Bassist John Edwards can be gentle, but is renowned more for his stamina and resourcefulness in full-on power play: here he treads the middle line throughout all four tracks.

 On lead track “Mile End” (each title references a local place name), Carrier plays a succession of short phrases that needle bass and drums into wary negotiation and shifting alliances.
 It’s a discomfiting, circular exchange in which each player takes the others’ measure, setting up the more involving “Bow Road”.